Williams FW23: Car and season

 However, Williams was not able to mount a title challenge, for several reasons.
 Firstly, the BMW engines were more unreliable than their rivals, resulting in a finishing rate of less than 50%.
 Secondly, in contrast to the faster circuits, the chassis was not as competitive on high-downforce tracks such as Monaco and the Hungaroring.
 Thirdly, both drivers made several mistakes, Montoya in particular as he came to terms with F1.

 However, the team still finished a clear third in the Constructors' Championship, with 80 points.

 A total of nine chassis were built.

-Livery
+Sponsorship and livery

 BMW Williams went into the 2001 season with renewed major sponsorships such as Allianz, Nortel Networks, Compaq, Reuters, Veltins, Petrobras and Castrol.
-BMW Williams received new sponsorship such as WorldCom and discontinued sponsorships are 11880.com.
+The team received new sponsorship from WorldCom while 11880.com was discontinued.
 The livery was similar to the 2000 design with subtle changes.

+In France, Veltins was replaced with "Visions" due to alcohol branding being outlawed.

-In free practice ahead of the 2001 San Marino Grand Prix, Williams jokingly painted their rear wing with a text saying "Keep Your Distance!" after several rear-end shunts in the opening races, most notably by Jos Verstappen on Montoya whilst leading in Brazil.
+In free practice ahead of the San Marino Grand Prix, Williams jokingly painted their rear wing with a text saying "Keep Your Distance!" after several rear-end shunts in the opening races, most notably by Jos Verstappen on Montoya whilst leading in Brazil.